Skip to content

 slug Yes URL identifier, must match between EN and DE versions

-category Yes Directory name (getting-started, channels, billing, advanced, security, troubleshooting, meta)
+category Yes Directory name (overview, getting-started, instances, channels, configuration, addons, billing, advanced, security, troubleshooting, use-cases, support, meta)

 position Yes Sort order within the category (lower numbers appear first)